Koroni, Greece Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Journey to Methoni, a coastal town dominated by its impressive Venetian castle, one of the largest in the Mediterranean.
+Approximately 2 hours 30 minutes by car (to Sparta), plus 15 minutes to Mystras Journey to Methoni, a coastal town dominated by its impressive Venetian castle, one of the largest in the Mediterranean.
 Explore the castle's ramparts, towers, and the remnants of its rich past.
 The town itself is a pleasant place to stroll, with a relaxed atmosphere and inviting beaches.

 Approximately 45 minutes by car Step back in time at Ancient Messene, one of the best-preserved ancient cities in Greece.
 Wander through the impressive ruins, including the stadium, theatre, gymnasium, and city walls.
 The site offers a fascinating glimpse into the life of an ancient Greek city-state.